Tyler-R-Kendrick/ai-agents-for-beginners-csharp/05-agentic-rag/README.md

 - **Simplified Orchestration:** A simple loop (`LLM call -> tool use -> LLM call -> ...`) can yield sophisticated outputs.

 </v-clicks>

-This diagram illustrates the core loop of Agentic RAG.

 ---
 layout: default